 🎓 Idea 6: Books and courses

 There is no better way to show you care about your employee’s growth than investing in their learning.
 Identify, communicate, and buy all the materials that will help your employees excel in their new role.
 This starts from providing books, or ebooks for an eco-friendly approach.

 Always select materials that are centered to their area of expertise.

 An equally good, alternate idea to gift cards is vouchers.
-Help them to de-stress by gifting them a weekend trip, a staycation in your own city, or even a meal in a fancy restaurant.
+Help them to de-stress by gifting them a weekend trip, a staycation in your own city, a meal kit subscription, or even a meal in a fancy restaurant.
 The sky's the limit here.

 In a digital era where people are burdened by thousands of unread emails, receiving a handwritten letter from their direct manager/colleague is a fresh change.
 It is like a memento your employees would love to keep on their desk or inside a memory box.

 While we’re still not sure how cool it is to use the word “swag”, it definitely snuck into the HR world pretty quickly.
 Many companies nowadays have their own online swag stores.
 But what exactly is swag?

 Swag is anything branded with your company name - including handbags, rucksacks, T-shirts, umbrellas, water bottles, mugs, mouse pads, or anything else that your employees would love to receive.